rezan/varnish-cache/doc/sphinx/reference/vmod.rst

 VCL_SUB
 	C-type: ``const struct vcl_sub *``

-	Opaque handle on a VCL subroutine.
+	Opaque handle on a VCL subroutine with both compile time and runtime checking.

 	References to subroutines can be passed into VMODs as arguments and called later through ``VRT_call()``.
 The scope